Getting it sorted

 If you have exhausted our complaints procedure and are not happy with the outcome, you can contact:

 Our Customer Advocate provides free, independent reviews of complaints to help achieve impartial solutions.
-Complete an online application or send details of your enquiry to Customer Advocate, An Post, General Post Office, O’Connell Street Lower, Freepost, Dublin 1, D01 F5P2
+Please send details of your enquiry to Customer Advocate, An Post, General Post Office, O’Connell Street Lower, Freepost, Dublin 1, D01 F5P2 or complete an online application form with the following details:

 Cases must be lodged within 30 calendar days of the date of the final decision communicated by our customer service team.
 You will receive: